Showing 1–16 of 53 results

 A delightful 19th century oil painting on canvas – with a scene of 4 horses standing near a barn.
 Framed in a large gilt wood frame makes the paintings colours stand out.
 A wonderful rural English painting that can be displayed anywhere.

-Signed A. Palmer on lower right.
+Signed: A. Palmer (located on the lower right corner)

 William Marshall Brown RSA (1863-1936) watercolour on paper .